luigiselmi/pilot-sc4-pipeline/README.md

 |FCD Flink Job|Dockerized version of [pilot-sc4-flink-kafka-consumer](https://github.com/big-data-europe/pilot-sc4-flink-kafka-consumer) (TBD)|
 |Kibana|NA|

-All the components, frameworks, Flink jobs, Kafka producer, Rserve, must be provided as Docker images in order to be started in Docker containers within a Docker Swarm.
+All the components, frameworks, Flink job, Kafka producer, Rserve, must be provided as Docker images in order to be started in Docker containers within a Docker Swarm.
 Furthermore, all the Docker images must support the initialization daemon by including the wait-for-step.sh, execute-step.sh, finish-step.sh scripts provided in the [docker-spark](https://github.com/big-data-europe/docker-spark/tree/master/base) base image